"Lifetime Expected Income Breakeven Comparison between SPIAs and Managed Portfolios"

 Note: The process described here could also be used to evaluate pension choices between a pension vs lump sum payout.

-Linked, and cover photo, with permission by the Financial Planning Association, Journal of Financial Planning, April 2014, by Larry R. Frank Sr., CFP®; John B. Mitchell, D.B.A.; and Wade D. Pfau, Ph.D., CFA®
+Paper and cover photo, posted with permission from the Financial Planning Association, Journal of Financial Planning, April 2014, by Larry R. Frank Sr., CFP®; John B. Mitchell, D.B.A.; and Wade D. Pfau, Ph.D., CFA®

-This paper was presented to the Academy of Financial Services in Chicago IL, Oct 17 and 18, 2013 (see Proceedings for this and other papers presented in the past), and the working paper with data is available at Social Sciences Research Network (data and appendices) and additional descriptive SSRN paper with a practical application described.
+This paper was presented to the Academy of Financial Services in Chicago IL, Oct 17 and 18, 2013 (see Proceedings for this and other papers presented in the past), and the working paper with data is available at Social Sciences Research Network (data and appendices) and additional descriptive SSRN paper also includes a practical application.

 Also distributed in:

 Distributed in Microeconomics: Intertemporal Consumer Choice & Savings eJournal Vol 3, Issue 73, September 05, 2013

 Microeconomics: Life Cycle Models & Behavioral Life Cycle Models eJournal